jundalisay/spblist/content/en/research/descartes/world/chapter-15.md

 The same star can often appear in different places because of the different edges that divert its rays toward the earth.

+{{< img src="/graphics/physics/lensingangles.png" alt="Lensing" cap="Superphysics Note: Here we put the modern representation of gravitational lensing which is  consistent with the graphic at the start of this Chapter.
+Unlike Modern Physics which sources the cause of lensing to dark matter which does not exist, Descartes sources it from the spatial territory of the star or galaxy itself.
+Unlike Newton's space which is based on the central mass, this Cartesian space is based on the *edge* of the territory.
+This is why a blob of a non-spiral galaxy can have lensing measured from its edges and not from its non-center" >}}

 For example, `sirius` appears simultaneously:
 - in the line `earth-4` because of the ray `sirius-2-4-earth`
 - in the line `earth-f` because of the ray `sirius-6-f-earth`